Jamba15/TopologyShapesDynamics/README.md

 ### Repository Overview

-This repository contains the code to reproduce the results presented in the paper "Paper Title: [https://paper.co/](https://paper.co/)".
+This repository contains the code to reproduce the results presented in the paper "Topology Shapes Dynamics on Higher-Order Networks".
 The repository is structured as follows:

 * Each folder contains the code to reproduce the results of a given paper cited in the main work.
 * The papers are organized with: